willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 two are correlated[@land2001_whatwayseye]; a person's gaze when performing an action is directed towards the action.
-We compare the location of the attention map maximum (i.e. the most salient region across the map) to the location of the operator's gaze to comparatively assess the different EBP methods over both network streams.
-We first compute the location of the attention map peak and scale it by the dimensions of the source frame, then compute the L2 distance in pixels between the scaled peak location and the gaze location (recorded as a pixel location in the video frame).
+We compare the location of the attention map maximum (i.e. the most salient region across the map) to the location of the operator's gaze during periods of fixation to comparatively assess the different EBP methods over both network streams.
+We first compute the location of the attention map peak and scale it by the dimensions of the source frame, then compute the L2 distance in pixels between the scaled peak location and the gaze location (recorded as a pixel location on the video frame).
 A graphical depiction of this measurement is given in [@fig:attention-map-peak-gaze-distance-measurement].

 ![Attention map peak to gaze is measured in pixels (px) along the blue line from the point of fixation of the operator (pink) to the attention map peak (green)](media/images/attention-map-gaze-peak-distance-annotated.pdf){#fig:attention-map-peak-gaze-distance-measurement}

-We perform the comparison over all attention maps for which corresponding fixation data is available, filtering out attention maps for which the eye saccades.
+We perform the comparison over all attention maps for which corresponding gaze data is available, filtering out attention maps corresponding to frames in which the operator is not fixating.
 We present the distribution of distances for each network stream and EBP type in [@fig:gaze-peak-distance-distribution] and record the proportion of attention maps under a certain distance threshold in [@fig:gaze-peak-distance-cumfreq].
 We give a further breakdown of distances by action location (the environment in which the video was taken) in [@fig:gaze-peak-distance-distribution:by-location].
+Spatial non-contrastive attention maps are consistently superior to spatial contrastive in peak-gaze distance error.
+We note that temporal contrastive and non contrastive are fairly consistent in peak-gaze distance error.
+The number of attention maps used for this analysis is given in [@fig:gaze-attention-map-counts].

 <div id='fig:attention-map-peak-gaze-distance-plots'>
 ![Distribution of attention map peak - gaze distance across all attention maps](media/plots/gaze-attention-map-peak-distance-distribution-beoid.pdf){#fig:gaze-peak-distance-distribution